muratk3n/thirdwave/en/README.md

 ---

-Dam there is nicotine in eggplant.. give up smoking eat some eggplant
+Dam there is nicotine in eggplant.. give up smoking have some eggplant

 ---